-Department Division Section Owner/Officer Regeneration & Neighbourh- Waste & Craig Thelwell, Waste & Neighbourhoods ood Services Environmental Environmental Services Services Manager Function/ Service Review of the Waste Management Service Information Available proper conside You should consider what information you hold in order to give proper consideration to the Equality Duty.
-You will need to draw upon local, regional and national research particularly if internal ny consultation carried out ycling services will move from n the current 5 day v week (Tuesday vorking w eek (Mo y - Friday).
-Resid nday - Friday) to a 4 day world waste collections will cycling collections, how ever, rking consultation ex consensus was suitable than the of containers for cercise completed s that a single wh ne current collection or various materia sed on findings from a by 1,278 residents.
-The gen eeled bin w ith a lid w ould be on system, w hich utilises a ra ls.
-A high number of respons ould be more suitable, includ more ange ses ten too heavy to c ith a cover if poss arry - could do with somethin sible', and ng on 'A wheelie bin would be more be eneficial'. assisted collect offered during proposed serv tions, and the offo aw areness raising ice will be more us ome elderly residents may re- er of such collections w ill be g activities.
-How ever, the ser-friendly and w ill require le the system it w ill replace.
+Department Division Section Owner/Officer Regeneration & Neighbourh- Waste & Craig Thelwell, Waste & Neighbourhoods ood Services Environmental Environmental Services 5 Services Manager Function/ Service Review of the Waste Manageme ent Service Information Available You should consider what information you hold in order to give proper consideration to the Equality Duty.
+You will need to draw upon local, regional and national research particularly if internal information is scarce.
+Include any consultation carried out Both the residual waste and recycling services will move from the current 5 day working week (Monday - Friday) to a 4 day working week (Tuesday - Friday).
+Residual waste collections will otherwise remain the same.
+Recycling collections, however, will change.
+The new recycling service is based on findings from a consultation exercise completed by 1,278 residents.
+The general consensus was that a single wheeled bin with a lid would be more suitable than the current collection system, which utilises a range of containers for various materials.
+A high number of responses pointed out that a wheeled bin would be more suitable, including: ten too neavy to c vith a cover if poss arry - could do with somethi sible', and ng on 'A wheelie bin would be more beneficial'.
+Residents with disabilities and some elderly residents may require assisted collections, and the offer of such collections will be offered during awareness raising activities.
+However, the proposed service will be more user-friendly and will require less strenuous manual handling than the system it will replace.
 The green waste collection has historically been provided throughout the year.
 However, tonnages collected during the winter months are minimal, and for this reason a decision has been made to suspend the service from December to February inclusive.
 Information pertaining to this policy review has been obtained from the following sources: Hartlepool fact file; Profile of customers using the Assisted Collection Service; Statistical information on the waste collection service; National Waste Policy Review.
-Relevance Age X with mobility diffic culties Identify which strands Disability are relevant to the obility difficulties area you are reviewing Gender Re-as signment or changing
+Relevance Age X with mobility diffic culties Identify which strands Disability are relevant to the People with mobility difficulties area you are reviewing Gender Re-assignment